 Story Telling Images

 A great way to bring pictures to life is to capture storytelling images.
-By looking at the picture, the viewer must able to see the action that is going on.
+By looking at the picture, the viewer should be able to see the action taking place.

 32. Landscape Vs Portrait Orientation